 She has developed a passion for helping individual students to identify their true interests, but also in helping to guide them to seek out those resources that would support them in pursuing their academic/career goals.
 Moreover, within recent leadership roles, she has strived to help encourage continued growth and development of other advisors working with her in order to ensure students' success, and continues doing so here in Krannert.

 She is a Korean adoptee who grew up in West Lafayette (along with a Native American sibling) having attended Klondike Elementary & Middle schools before relocating to Michigan and subsequently becoming a loyal Michigan State Spartan fan.
 She and her proud Boilermaker husband are parents to a cute 11 year old cat named Toonces.
 In her spare time, she enjoys keeping up with Big Ten sports (football and basketball primarily), NFL, but recently has taken an interest in networking with other adoptees.

 Debbi Landis Bearden

 Coordinator of Management Honors and Direct Admit Programs

 B.A.
 Communications, Purdue, 1981

-Before joining the School of Management, Debbi was the Placement Director at Indiana Business College.
+Before joining the School of Management in 1999, Debbi was the Placement Director at Indiana Business College.
 While employed at Indiana Business College, she also worked in the Admissions department.
 She received the Indiana Business College "Employee of the Year" award in 1999.

 Debbi has also held positions in the field of marketing.
 As an academic advisor, Debbi advises undergraduate students on plans of study, registration, course selection and career planning.
 She received the School of Management Outstanding Advisor Award for the 2003-2004 academic year.
 She was also the first recipient of the Purdue Student Government (PSG) Outstanding Advisor Award in 2004.
 Debbi's interests include fitness, shopping, and spending time with her family.